Bluff body drag manipulation using pulsed jets and Coanda effect: Drag reduction by high-frequency actuation

-The resulting time-averaged shear-layer is illustrated by the velocity streamlines together with its cross-stream $\overline{v}$ field in figures~\ref{fig:Comparison_Mean_V_Nat_HF_650mbar}(a).
-There is an overall increase of the downward velocity magnitude, clearly noted by the flow streamlines.
-Interestingly, the region of upward flow adjacent to the body surface (indicated by red color in the maps) is significantly reduced, suggesting reduction of both local entrainment along the shear-layers and large-scale engulfment at the end of the bubble region.
+The resulting time-averaged shear-layer is illustrated in figure~\ref{fig:Comparison_Mean_V_Nat_HF_650mbar}(a) by the streamlines together with the mean cross flow velocity $\overline{v}$.
+An overall increase of the downward velocity magnitude is clearly noted by the flow streamlines.
+Interestingly, the region of upward flow adjacent to the body surface (indicated by red color in the maps) is significantly reduced, suggesting reduction of local entrainment along the shear-layers and large-scale engulfment at the end of the bubble region.

-In figure~\ref{fig:Comparison_Mean_V_Nat_HF_650mbar}(b), we compute the velocity angle $\beta$ along the separating stream traces originated at $(x/H,y/H)=(0,1.17)$.
-First, the reference flow presents low velocity deviation close to the edge and the streamlines are slightly directed downwards.
-Minimum velocity angles of -$4^\circ$ are calculated at about $x/H\sim0.3$.
-On the other hand, the forcing importantly deviates the flow at the very beginning of the shear-layer with angles of -$10^\circ$ which gradually decreases along $x$.
-From the streamwise evolution of the forced case, we can deduce that significant changes of the velocity field curvature takes place, modifying the pressure gradients across the shear-layer.
-As an analogy to the passive control discussed in $\S\,\,1$, this time mean scenario indicates a \textit{fluidic boat-tailing} effect where the pulsating jets deviate flow without geometric modifications leading to a base pressure recovery and drag reduction.
+In figure~\ref{fig:Comparison_Mean_V_Nat_HF_650mbar}(b), we compute the velocity angle $\beta$ along the separating streamlines originated at $(x/H,y/H)=(0,1.17)$.
+The reference flow presents low velocity deviation close to the edge and the streamlines are only slightly directed downwards.
+The minimum velocity angles of -$4^\circ$ are calculated at $x/H\sim0.3$.
+On the other hand, the forcing strongly deviates the flow at the very beginning of the shear-layer with angles of -$10^\circ$ gradually decreasing along $x$.
+We can deduce from this streamwise evolution that significant changes of the velocity field curvature take place, modifying the pressure gradients across the shear-layer.
+As an analogy to the passive control discussed in $\S\,\,1$, this averaged scenario points to a \textit{fluidic boat-tailing} effect where the pulsating jets deviate flow without geometric modifications, resulting in base pressure recovery and drag reduction.
+It is worth to mention here that flow deviation has been also noted along the lower and lateral shear-layers \citep{Barros14}, and we focused on this effect close to one edge of the model with the high-speed PIV apparatus.